mxagar/mv_book/README.md

-# mv_book
+# Machine Vision Algorithms and Applications
-Notes on the book 'Machine Vision Algorithms and Applications', by Steger, Ulrich &amp; Wiedemann
+Notes on the book 'Machine Vision Algorithms and Applications', by Steger, Ulrich and Wiedemann.